Compliance call recording

 TILA—Truth In Lending Act: Protects consumers through mandated disclosure of key lending terms

-Overall, these regulations mandate accountability for financial data passing between company and customer.
+Overall, these regulations mandate accountability for financial data passing between the company and the customer.
 They also dictate security requirements for storing call recordings and text media.

 Compliance is the first step to establishing cause in any dispute, and if the dispute goes to litigation, the validity of a compliance recording can be questioned.
 For that reason, redundant Cloud storage with military-grade encryption is highly recommended.
 Your recordings, transcripts, and agent screen recordings (if you have them) all help you establish authenticity.

-In healthcare markets there are pieces of information providers can neither give over the phone, nor email.
-The solution is faxing, and because faxing is faster than other ways of sending data, it’s use has actually increased.
+In healthcare markets, there are pieces of information providers can neither give over the phone nor by email.
+The solution is faxing, and because faxing is faster than other ways of sending data, its use has actually increased.

-Online faxing produces an image file every time an online Fax is sent.
-Millions of images with critical patient information are stored every year.
-Those images should be treated with the same concern your transcripts and call recordings are.
+Online faxing produces an image file every time an online fax is sent.
+Millions of images with critical patient information are stored annually, and those images should be treated with the same concern your transcripts and call recordings are.
 The right call recording platform can be used to stay compliant anywhere you are in the world and no matter what industry you’re in.